 Anterior Oblique Sling

-The anterior oblique sling (AOS) consists of the ipsilateral (same side) internal and external oblique muscles connected to the contralateral (opposite side) adductors via the adductor-abdominal fascia.
+The anterior oblique sling (AOS) consists of the ipsilateral (same side) external oblique connected to the contralateral (opposite side) internal oblique and adductors via the adductor-abdominal fascia.
 This sling system acts to both stabilize through opposing forces causing force (compression) closure at the symphysis pubis, while also creating a small amount of relative pelvic movement to assist with achieving heel-strike during gait.
 In addition, as movement becomes more advanced, as in running, the demands of the AOS become more prominent.

 Posterior Oblique Sling